eeshadutta/CShell/README.md

 - `quit` - exit the shell.
 The shell exits only when quit is typed

 #### Signals
-- **CTRL+C** - sends a SIGINT signal to the foreground jobs of the shell and not the shell itself
+- **CTRL+C** - sends a SIGINT signal to the foreground jobs of the shell and not the shell itself and neither to the background processes of the shell
+- **CTRL+Z** - sends a SIGTTIN and SIGTSTP signal to the foreground process.
+Does not ecit the shell

 ## ADITIONAL FEATURES